o-ashour/migrant-mingle/StyleGuide.md

 Purple is sometimes associated with inclusivity and diversity due to its combination of the warm color red and the cool color blue, representing the coming together of different elements.

-*Listed in ascending order of saturation*
+*Listed in descending order of saturation*
 1. "#D2C6F7"
 2. "#9775FA"
 3. "#693FE3"